A blob is a record that contains the metadata about a file and a key for where that file resides on the service. Blobs can be created in two ways:

 tmpdir: to create it in a different directory:

 The tempfile is automatically closed and unlinked after the given block is executed.

 ActiveStorage::IntegrityError if the downloaded data does not match the blob's checksum.

-Deletes the file on the service and then destroys the blob record.
+Destroys the blob record and then deletes the file on the service.
 This is the recommended way to dispose of unwanted blobs.
-Note, though, that deleting the file off the service will initiate a HTTP connection to the service, which may be slow or prevented, so you should not use this method inside a transaction or in callbacks.
+Note, though, that deleting the file off the service will initiate an HTTP connection to the service, which may be slow or prevented, so you should not use this method inside a transaction or in callbacks.
 Use

 ActiveStorage::PurgeJob to call

 purge.
 This is the recommended way to purge blobs from a transaction, an Active Record callback, or in any other real-time scenario.